palbuquerque140/Customer-Purchase-Prediction/README.md

 - Collaborated with the team to design the workflow and validate model performance.

 ### Results:
-- Generated predicted purchase probabilities for the test set.
-- Achieved 94% accuracy on the test set.
+- Generated predicted purchase probabilities and achieved 94% accuracy on the test set.
 - Demonstrated ability to manage the end-to-end machine learning workflow, from raw data to actionable predictions.